Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 I'm glad you did too.

-The first time I ever listened to you on a cell phone.
+It's the first time I ever listened to you on a cell phone.

-And I'm just happy my battery lasted.
+And I'm just tapping my battery last year.

 But here's what I want to tell you about.

-I've been a fan for a long time, but I really hadn't mentioned to him, and he found you by himself.
+I'd been a fan for a long time, but I really hadn't met you.

 And he always voted Democrat.